iftikharali/tinyblog/README.md

 # tinyblog
-this will contains the blog source front ent code
+This will contains the blog's front-end source code

 For latest code check the dev-ui branch